Festival of Inquiry

 Our Outdoor Education programme is progressive throughout the school from Junior through Senior and Sixth Form.
 It moves from local, activity-based, instructor led experiences in the Junior School through to genuinely adventurous remote and overseas opportunities in the Sixth Form.
 Using the above three factors we can ensure that each trip and experience builds on the previous, giving worthwhile developmental opportunities.
 We encourage the girls to take on responsibility whenever possible in these activities rather than just follow the Instructor.

-Our Outdoor Education experiences take on many different guises, from whole year shared residential experiences, such as the Lower III activity week or Upper III bushcraft trip, to optional activity trips to develop specific skills (for example skiing or rock climbing), to challenging expeditions such as Duke of Edinburgh’s Award expeditions or overseas Abbey Challenges.
+Our Outdoor Education experiences take on many different guises, from whole year shared residential experiences, such as the Lower III activity week or Upper III bushcraft trip, to optional activity trips to develop specific skills (for example skiing or rock climbing), to challenging expeditions such as the Duke of Edinburgh’s Award expeditions or overseas Abbey Challenges.
 In the past we have visited Morocco, Nepal and Uganda.
 Plus, for those girls who find a particular activity enjoyable (for example, climbing, sailing or canoeing) there are regular after school clubs in which they can develop their skills and work towards performance awards.

 We are very proud of the sporting achievements of the girls both in team competitions and individually.
 Our core school sports are: Hockey, Netball, Swimming, Biathlon, Cross-Country, Rounders, Tennis, Diving, Athletics and Gymnastics.
 We have many girls who represent their county and some who are in national squads in a variety of sports ranging from those listed above to Rowing, Cricket, Synchro Swimming and Aerobic Gymnastics.